ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Vitamin B-6?

-Pyridoxal 5 Phosphate is our top-rated form of Vitamin B-6 — the form we recommend for its Best Absorption bioavailability.
-We compared 1 forms in our formulary.
+Pyridoxal 5 Phosphate is our top-rated form of Vitamin B-6 — the form we recommend for its exceptional bioavailability, and we compared 1 forms in our formulary to rank it.

 ✓ Top Pick: Pyridoxal 5 Phosphate